WAIFS AND UNSUNG HEROES;

 accepts blame for crimes you haven't even committed, thanks to

-neglectful/cruel programming in childhood.
+neglectful and/or cruel programming you received in childhood.

 If you fail to respond perfectly